 I’m not even sure how to start this blog post after being silent for so long.
 I decided to do things differently this year.
 It was somewhat forced because my parents’ wifi was so bad but I don’t regret it.
 I didn’t have to spend hours on the computer.
 I will just weave in some of our trips now that I’m back.
 Maybe one today and Friday and a decorating post on Monday again followed by another trip.
-Lets see…but I can’t wait to get back to decorating and projects.
+Let’s see…but I can’t wait to get back to decorating and projects.
 I needed the break and feel like I’m ready to roll up my sleeves again to get some things done.

-Today I want to talk about the trip we took with my dad to the Mosel river.
+Today I want to talk about the trip we took with my dad to the Mosel River.
 My dad turned 80 this year and we never got to celebrate with him.
 He did have a party for his neighbors and friends when we were visiting which was so nice but we also enjoyed taking this little trip to celebrate and spend some time.

 Things didn’t start off as planned though because we ended up being completely stuck in traffic for 3 hours before having to drive another 3 three hours to get there.

 My dad was all stressed out and we ended up having ridiculous toilet emergencies.
 I was somewhat lucky to have been stranded close to a bathroom but ended up having a sore throat from gagging.
 It was so bad.
-My daughter couldn’t get over the stench and after trying 4 times finally succeeded with urinating in public on the autobahn.
-There was all kinds of tears and drama involved.
+My daughter couldn’t get over the stench and after trying 4 times finally succeeded in urinating in public on the autobahn.
+There were all kinds of tears and drama involved.
 It was like giving birth…well almost.
 One thing my mother taught me early on was how to pee anywhere, it’s not easy for a woman but comes in handy 😉

 By the way, my kids thought it was somewhat cool to be able to walk around the “Autobahn” and I had “Walking Dead” scenarios in my head.
 Not kidding, I really couldn’t get zombies out of my head (I am addicted to that show by the way).

-The reason for the traffic jam was a tragic horse trailer accident and I’m so glad they had cleaned it up by the time we were finally moving again.
+The reason for the traffic jam was a tragic horse-trailer accident and I’m so glad they had cleaned it up by the time we were finally moving again.
 A 200-thousand Euro competition horse lost his life that day and reading about it later really made me sad.

-We approached the Mosel river over the beautiful forested hills and this is the view we had:
+We approached the Mosel River over the beautiful forested hills and this is the view we had:

 From there we drove along the river to…

-We had planned on seeing the Reichsburg Cochem that day but because of the three hour delay we didn’t have enough time since the tours were ending in the early evening.
+We had planned on seeing the Reichsburg Cochem that day but because of the three-hour delay we didn’t have enough time since the tours were ending in the early evening.
 We had a beautiful sunny view though from the town of Cochem below.

 We did enjoy the tiny streets and “Gassen” even though my poor dad’s feet were hurting.